ss16118/wacc-language-support/README.md

 Added autocomplete of code and code snippets for generating functions, code blocks, if-statements and while-loops.

-Issue: the problem of code diagnostics not being able to recognize scopes is yet to be solved.
+### 2.0.0 2020/2/7 [Major Update]
+This extension now takes advantage of the WACC compiler to correctly identify scopes.
+It is now able to recognize unused variables and multiple definition of the same variable in different scopes.

+__More diagnostic features will be released in the near future__